Roman Catholic Diocese of Orange: 2000 to present

-On March 24, 1976, Pope Paul VI established the Diocese of Orange.
-Auxiliary Bishop William Johnson of the Archdiocese of Los Angeles was appointed the first bishop of Orange.
-Johnson designated Holy Family Church in Orange as cathedral of the new diocese.
-Johnson died in 1986 and Pope John Paul II named Bishop Norman Francis McFarland of the Diocese of Reno as his replacement that same year.
-McFarland retired in 1998.
-John Paul II named Bishop Tod David Brown from the Diocese of Boise as McFarland's replacement.

 The diocese grew rapidly as the local population swelled with Catholic immigrants from Vietnam, the Philippines, and Latin America.
 In 2010, the diocese claimed a Catholic population of over 1.2 million.

 In November 2011, the diocese purchased the Crystal Cathedral in Garden Grove, California, in bankruptcy court from Robert Schuller Ministries.
-In a Los Angeles Times article, Brown mentioned that over the years, visiting Catholic clerics from other countries always wanted to visit the cathedral.
+In a December 2011 Los Angeles Times article, Brown mentioned that over the years, visiting Catholic clerics from other countries always wanted to visit Crystal Cathedral.
 The article also mentioned that the population of the diocese had doubled during Brown's tenure, increasing the need for more facilities.
-The facility, renamed Christ Cathedral, was consecrated as the seat of the diocese in 2019.

-At the mandatory retirement age, Brown retired on September 21, 2012.
-The Holy See named Bishop Kevin Vann of the Diocese of Fort Worth to succeed him.
+At the mandatory retirement age, Brown retired as bishop of Orange in 2012.
+The Vatican named Bishop Kevin Vann of the Diocese of Fort Worth to succeed him.
 The new Christ Cathedral, was consecrated as the seat of the diocese in 2019.
-In November 2020, Vann sued the former administrator of the Orange Catholic Foundation.
+In 2020, Vann sued the former administrator of the Orange Catholic Foundation.
 Vann claimed that the administrator had defamed him by suggesting Vann wanted to obtain funds from the Foundation for COVID-19 pandemic relief, but actually use them for sex abuse claims against the diocese.

-As of 2023, Vann is the current bishop of Orange.
+The diocese in July 2025 opened the Filipino Catholic Center in Anaheim.